talsania/building-humanoids/readme.md

 ### Updates

-- Build MoveIt config files, launch scripts, and URDF/XACRO robot descriptions to setup ROS2 workspace.
+- Build MoveIt config files, launch scripts, and URDF/XACRO robot descriptions to setup the humanoid workspace.

-- Integrate Dynamixel actuators with the ROS2 workspace for hardware-software communication.
+- Integrate Dynamixel actuators with the workspace for hardware-software communication.

-- Develope ROS2 actions using custom listeners and publishers for real-time robot control.
+- Develope ROS2 actions using custom listeners and publishers for real-time control.

-- Optimize backend pipeline to minimize planning and execution delays.
+- Optimize backend pipeline to optimize execution delays using OMPL only.